Danielis/SimCity/README.md

 ####T. Proper implementation of producer-consumer code
 1. Aleena: implementation for Restaurant, testing for RestaurantA
-2. Norman: implementation for RestaurantA, testing for testing for RestaurantC
+2. Norman: implementation for RestaurantA, testing for RestaurantC
 3. Chris: implementation RestaurantC, testing for RestaurantC
 4. Daniel: implementation RestaurantD, testing for RestaurantD